Official websites end in .gov

 Asbestos Abatement Services

-Working with Asbestos
+Person working with Asbestos

 Asbestos Overview

 Asbestos is a naturally occurring mineral found in certain rock formations.
 Most of the asbestos used in the United States today comes from Canada.
-Three kinds of asbestos are most commonly used in construction in the United States: chrysotile, “white asbestos”; amosite, “brown asbestos”; and crocidolite, “blue asbestos”.
+Three kinds of asbestos are most commonly used in construction in the United States: chrysotile, "white asbestos"; amosite, "brown asbestos" and crocidolite, "blue asbestos".

 Asbestos was called the "miracle fiber" because it could be used in so many different products.
 Asbestos was not expensive, easy to work with, and it was abundant.
 The fibers were great additives because they didn't burn and the fibers were durable, strong, flexible, and could be woven into cloth like material.
 Over 3000 different products were made using asbestos.
 Some of these included pipe insulation, sprayed-on fireproofing, boiler insulation, floor tiles, ceiling tiles, brake pads, clutches, plasters, mastics, adhesives, gaskets, asbestos gloves, siding shingles, roofing materials, fire curtains, and thousands more products.